RobustiPy: An efficient next generation multiversal library with model selection, averaging, resampling, and explainable artificial intelligence: Introduction

 \subsection{Types of Analysis}

 \texttt{RobustiPy} enables an approximation of the real data generation process (Eq. \ref{objective_func}) by generating and organising specifications spaces ($\Pi_{\overleftrightarrow{\mathbf{Y}}}$, $\Pi_{\overleftrightarrow{\mathbf{X}}}$, $\Pi_{\overleftrightarrow{\mathbf{Z}}}$).
-In particular, \texttt{RobustiPy} allows a full examination across the entirety of $\Pi_{\overleftrightarrow{\mathbf{Z}}}$ assuming a single $\overleftrightarrow{\mathbf{Y}}$, a fixed set of $\overleftrightarrow{\mathbf{X}}$ predictors and a fixed set of $\overleftrightarrow{F()}$ estimators.\footnote{We call this the `Vanilla' computation in Sections \ref{sec_types:vanilla} and \ref{sec:results_vanilla}.} Additional functionality allows users to generate and compute $\Pi_{\overleftrightarrow{\mathbf{Y}}}$, assuming multiple valid dependent measurements.
-Let's review the most common use cases -- including two stand-alone Code Blocks -- where our online repository hosts five simulations pertaining to each type of analysis and Section \ref{emp_and_sim} discusses ten highly varied empirical applications of each type.
-Section \ref{discussion} discusses these results, and Section \ref{sec:online_methods} contains a full delineation of every metric and method which is undertaken and available within \texttt{RobustiPy}.
+In particular, \texttt{RobustiPy} explicitly encourages a full examination across the entirety of $\Pi_{\overleftrightarrow{\mathbf{Z}}}$ assuming a single $\overleftrightarrow{\mathbf{Y}}$, a fixed set of $\overleftrightarrow{\mathbf{X}}$ predictors and a fixed set of $\overleftrightarrow{F()}$ estimators.\footnote{We call this the `Vanilla' computation in Sections \ref{sec_types:vanilla} and \ref{sec:results_vanilla}.} Additional functionality allows users to generate and compute $\Pi_{\overleftrightarrow{\mathbf{Y}}}$, assuming multiple valid dependent measurements.
+Let's review the most common use cases -- including two stand-alone Code Blocks -- where our online repository hosts five simulations pertaining to each type of analysis and Section \ref{emp_and_sim} discusses ten highly varied empirical applications of each of the five types.
+Section \ref{discussion} discusses these results, Section \ref{availability} details code and data availability, and Section \ref{sec:online_methods} contains a full delineation of every metric and method which is undertaken and available within \texttt{RobustiPy}.